HyperCriSiS/Bubble-Card-Modules/Badgy-Conditions/Badgy-Conditions.md

     - Icon effects: Apply animations to main and sub-button icons
     - Badge effects: Apply animations to badges
     - Main icon background: Change the main icon background conditionally
+    - Sub-button effects: Apply animations (including color for glow) to the entire sub-button container

     All features support Home Assistant-style conditions for state-based logic.
   code: |
     /* =============================
        CSS for the badge visuals